purplebase/purplestack/context/01-stack.md

 ### Recommended Styles by Use Case

 If the user does not specify, **Modern/Clean** style is the default.

+Always adjust palettes to ensure a good contrast ratio, especially with text over backgrounds.

 - **Modern/Clean**:
   - **Fonts**: Inter Variable, Outfit Variable, or Manrope